Cash flow is essential for a healthy business.

 Below is a quick example of how the direct method might look:

-Cash receipt from customers
+Cash receipts from customers

 Wages and salaries